How to Merge VCF Files: Free Tool + Duplicate Removal Guide (2026)

 Merging Contacts on iPhone (iOS)

 To export your iPhone contacts, go to iCloud.com, then Contacts, select all (Cmd+A or Ctrl+A), click the gear icon, and choose Export vCard.
 This downloads a single VCF file with all your iCloud contacts.
-If you need to merge with contacts from another source, use our VCF merger tool.
+If you need to merge with contacts from another source, use the VCF merger page: https://merge-json-files.com/vcf-merger.

 To import a merged file back, email the VCF file to yourself, open it on your iPhone, tap the attachment, and select "Add All Contacts."